Eetti: Production

 The film began its first schedule from 29 November 2013, with posters released depicting Atharvaa as an athlete.

 Soundtrack

 The music was composed by G. V. Prakash Kumar and released by Sony Music India.

 Critical reception

 The film received mixed reviews from critics.
 Writing for The Hindu, Baradwaj Rangan said: "An athlete faces hurdles off the track too when he gets involved with counterfeiters."
 Behindwoods rated the film 2.75 out of 5 and wrote, "Atharvaa is sharp in this decent entertainer".
 Indiaglitz wrote"'Eetti' is the best bet for commercial movie lovers."
 Rediff wrote "Overall, director Ravi Arasu’s Eetti is a lighthearted commercial entertainer that is worth a watch".
-Times of India wrote "Eetti revolves around a sportsperson but it is not a sports film.
+The Times of India wrote "Eetti revolves around a sportsperson but it is not a sports film.
 It is a masala action movie that has smarts but is undone to an extent by the compromises that the director makes to his story".
 Sify wrote "Overall, Eetti with its confused presentation is not an entirely unwatchable film".